 Yusuf Meherally, the mayor of Bombay and a lesser-known hero of India’s freedom fight, said both the “Quit India” and “Simon Go Back” chants for the first time.

-Hope this concept on the Simon Commission is clear to write for the competitive exams like UPSC.
+Hope this concept on the Simon Commission is clear to write for competitive exams like UPSC.
 For any query related to courses, careers, admissions, and universities abroad, reach out to Leverage Edu by booking a free counselling session!